 What is GSEA?

-VISION: Empowering student entrepreneurs to become the world’s more influential change makers.
+VISION: Empowering student entrepreneurs to become the world’s most influential change makers.

-Undergraduate college/university students who own and operate a business for at least six months are eligible to compete.
+Undergraduate and graduate* college/university students who own and operate a business for at least six months are eligible to compete.

-Qualifying competitions are held in cities and countries worldwide, with the 2017 Global Finals competition will be held in Frankfurt, Germany.
+Qualifying competitions are held in cities and countries worldwide, with the 2020 Global Finals competition being held in Cape Town, South Africa.

-Qualifying competitions take place throughout the calendar year with the Global Finals held in 27-29 April 2017.
+Qualifying competitions take place throughout the calendar year with the EO GSEA Global Finals held in April 2020.

 EO GSEA History

-- 2006: Entrepreneurs’ Organization (EO) takes over the program from Saint Louis University to provide a sustainable model and continue global growth and expansion.
+2006: Entrepreneurs’ Organization (EO) takes over the program to provide a

 Saint Louis University